Klorfine Foundation

 5. Long-Term Mission Alignment

 They "establish long-term relationships with grantees to help them serve their mission" and understand that "missions are typically not short term."
-Organizations willing to partner over multiple years rather than seeking one-time funding may be preferred.
+Organisations willing to partner over multiple years rather than seeking one-time funding may be preferred.

 6. Willingness to Take Strategic Risks